ntnu-blackandbrown/clozet/README_IDATT2105_Semesterprosjekt2025.md

 ### Accessing Documentation

-The documentation can be accessed through the index.pdf file
+The documentation can be accessed through the index.pdf file within the docs folder

 ## Installation and Running